 - Consensus-based: Outcomes are consensus-based, arrived at by compromise, and are a win-win for the greatest number or diversity of stakeholders.

-At the outset, LMC members and other experts are developing a draft, working “strawman” proposal.
+At the outset, LMC members and other experts expect to develop a draft, working “strawman” proposal.
 Based on input from a preliminary discussion Sept.
 27-28, 2018 in Chicago, the first multistakeholder plenary is set for Jan.
 15-16, 2019 in Brooklyn, N.Y.
-Thereafter, smaller working groups may be organized to address specific aspects of the process intersessionally or at a second plenary planned for Jan.
-15-16, 2019 in New York city.
+Thereafter, smaller working groups may be organized to address specific aspects of the process intersessionally or at a second plenary.
 These groups can be supported by experts who will provide data, sample language, and other research assistance to working group.
 To inquire about joining any of the groups, please email firstname.lastname@example.org.